Antique Diamonds Cuts

 OLD MINE CUT DIAMONDS

-Old mine cut diamonds were a form of brilliant cut with a variety of facets structures, and with the outside perimeter being out-of-round often more square or rectangular in shape.
-Again, being all hand cut without the use of precise machines, each one is as individual as the people who cut them.
-Old mine cuts are often seen in 18th and 19th century in Georgian and Victorian jewelry.
+Old mine cut diamonds were a form of brilliant cut with a variety of facets structures.
+The outside perimeter is out-of-round, often more square or rectangular in shape.
+All are hand cut without the use of precise machines, and each one is as individual as the people who cut and wore them.
+Old mine cuts are often seen in 18th and 19th centuries in Georgian and Victorian jewelry.
 Key features include an open culet and a small table.
 Often they have an open culet where the facets come together at the bottom and leave a small flat surface.

 OLD EUROPEAN CUT DIAMONDS

-Old European cut diamonds are a form of brilliant cut diamonds with a variety of facets - usually fifty eight (58) with the key features of a small table, an open culet and a round perimeter or shape.
-The invention of the power driven bruting machine (patented in 1891) allowed the girdle (or perimeter) to be round rather than irregular.
+Old European cut diamonds are a form of brilliant cut diamonds with a variety of facets - usually fifty eight (58) with the key features of a small table, an open culet, and a round perimeter or shape.
+The invention of the power-driven bruting machine (patented in 1891) allowed the girdle (or perimeter) to be round (or almost round) rather than irregular.
 Unlike the old mine diamonds, these are closer to what we see today in modern diamonds.
+Note the large open culet at the center of the diamond pictured below.

 MODERN BRILLIANT CUT DIAMONDS